-2014–18 Ph.D.
-(Practice-led Research) candidate, School of Art, Australian National University
+2014-19 Ph.D.
+(Practice-led Research in Sculpture) candidate, School of Art and Design, Australian National University.

 Selected honors and awards